Skip to content

 plausible('CTA-Click', { props: { variant: 'blue', page: '/pricing' } });

 Soft cap: 20 to 30 distinct event names per site before the dashboard gets noisy.
-If you need more, you probably want a product-analytics tool like PostHog, not Plausible.
+If you need more, you’ve outgrown Plausible — consider PostHog or Matomo instead.

 Goals: registering events for the dashboard